NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 The browser runs JavaScript code in an [event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Event_loop).
 When the user manipulates the page and when input/output operations progress, events are generated and JavaScript event handlers are run.
 The browser has to wait for any currently running JavaScript code to finish before it can respond to new events.
-So if JavaScript code runs for too long without yielding control to the event loop, the page becomes unresponsive to users - a condition called [jank](https://developer.mozilla.org/en-US/docs/Glossary/Jank).
+So if JavaScript code runs for too long without yielding control to the event loop, the page becomes unresponsive to the user - a condition called [jank](https://developer.mozilla.org/en-US/docs/Glossary/Jank).

 Therefore, JavaScript code should execute in brief bursts to keep the UI responsive.
 Two strategies can be used to handle long JavaScript tasks:

-- Break them out into smaller tasks that interleave with the other tasks running in the event loop, or
+- Break them out into shorter tasks that interleave with the other tasks running in the event loop, or
 - Run them in a separate thread which runs concurrently with the main thread (the thread running the UI's event loop) without blocking it.
 [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) enable this second option.
 A web worker executes JavaScript code in a separate thread that is isolated from the main thread and from other web workers.
 The main thread and web workers can communicate with each other using asynchronous message passing.

 <figure id="figure-long-task">